Suped

 Buying one certificate per subdomain wastes budget when the same verified mark applies.

-Publishing BIMI before DMARC enforcement creates a record that major providers ignore.
+Publishing BIMI before DMARC enforcement creates a record that providers can ignore.

 Using a complex SVG often fails because mailbox providers fetch small, strict files.